10 Dishes of Goa Food You Must Try

 4. Goan Fish Curry and Red Rice

 The main ingredients of a Goan fish curry are coconut, garlic, ginger, Kashmiri chilies, methi, raw mango, and a special spice called teppal, the closest comparison would be the Sichuan peppercorns.
-Red rice also called ukda rice.
-Yes, this is popular in Goa food menu.
+Red rice is also called ukda rice.
+Yes, this is popular on the Goa food menu.
 Unpolished thick-grained rice with a reddish-brown color and nutty flavor, its firm texture makes it excellent for soaking up coconut curries.

 5. Goan Pork Vindaloo

 Vindaloo comes from the Portuguese words, garlic (alho) and wine (vinho).
 When it’s combined in a marinade, this spicy and tangy curry.
-The story of this dish goes way back, when a Portuguese sailor made this dish with – yes, that’s right – pork, garlic, and wine.
+The story of this dish goes way back when a Portuguese sailor made this dish with – yes, that’s right – pork, garlic, and wine.
 Some substitute vinegar for red wine and add chili peppers and spices.